Jason Miyares

-Jason Stuart Miyares (born February 11, 1976) is an American attorney and politician serving as the 48th Attorney General of Virginia since January 15, 2022.
-A Republican, he was elected a member of the Virginia House of Delegates on November 3, 2015, from the 82nd district which encompasses part of Virginia Beach.
-He was elected Attorney General of Virginia in 2021.
+Jason Miyares (born February 11, 1976) is an American politician and attorney serving as the 48th attorney general of Virginia since 2022.
+A member of the Republican Party, he previously served as a member of the Virginia House of Delegates for the 82nd district from 2016 to 2022.

+Miyares was elected to be Virginia's attorney general in 2021, defeating Democratic incumbent Mark Herring.
+The son of a Cuban immigrant, he was the first Hispanic American elected statewide in Virginia as well as the first to serve as attorney general in the Commonwealth.
+He lost reelection to Democrat Jay Jones in 2025.

 Early life and education

-Miyares was born in Greensboro, North Carolina and attended public schools in Virginia Beach.
-His mother fled from Cuba in 1965.
-Miyares earned a Bachelor of Business Administration from James Madison University and a Juris Doctor from College of William & Mary’s Law School.
+Miyares was born on February 11, 1976, in Greensboro, North Carolina.
+He attended public schools in Virginia Beach.
+His mother, Miryam Miyares, fled from Cuba in 1965.
+His brothers are Bryan Redding, a commercial cinematographer and the late Steven Marcus Miyares, a Virginia criminal defense attorney.

+Miyares graduated from James Madison University in 1998 with a Bachelor of Business Administration degree and from William & Mary Law School in 2005 with a Juris Doctor degree.
 He was Chairman of the Hampton Roads Young Republicans and a founding member of the Hampton Roads Federalist Society.
 He later served as an assistant commonwealth's attorney in Virginia Beach.

 Career

 Miyares worked on George Allen's 2000 Senate campaign.
-He was later campaign manager and advisor to Republican Scott Rigell in the 2010 and 2012 congressional elections.
+He was campaign manager and advisor to Republican Scott Rigell in the 2010 and 2012 congressional elections.
+Miyares worked as a prosecutor in the Virginia Beach Commonwealth's Attorney's Office.
 He was later a partner with the consulting firm Madison Strategies.
 He also worked at the Virginia Beach law firm Hanger Law until his election to the office of Attorney General.